-While the complete pathways of the disease are not fully understood yet, it is assumed, that the gene mutation causes a production of a misfolded proteine (Huntingtin) with a toxic effect, that causes cell death especially on neurons, causing brain cell athrophy.
+While the complete pathways of the disease are not fully understood yet, it is assumed, that the gene mutation causes a production of a miss folded protein (Huntingtin) with a toxic effect, that causes cell death especially on neurons, causing brain cell atrophy.
 Developing symptoms by the age of around 40 is the most common case.
 With constantly worsening symptoms, the disease ends in death after approximately 10 years after clinical onset.

 Affected people describe the symptoms as a mixture of ALS, Parkinson's Disease and Alzheimer's Disease.
 The symptoms range from movement disorders (involuntary movements, chorea), cognitive decline and psychiatric disorders (apathy, depression).

 To date, there is neither a cure nor a therapy to even slow down progress of the disease.

 Since the disease is inherited from the parents you could call it a family disease.
 With no cure available, community is by far the most important thing for people affected with HD.
 Being affected does not necessarily mean being a gene carrier.
 Every part of of a family is affected, like every spouse or partner is, or close friends.
 While there are a lot of clinical trials going on right now, time will show if the promising approaches will show an effect.
 Hope and community is all there is, so far.